Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Introduction

-A longstanding open problem concerning the ground state energy density in the thermodynamic limit was recently resolved, under appropriate assumptions on the interaction, in~\cite{GHNS24,GHNS25} (see also \cite{CWZ25} for the positive temperature setting), by providing a rigorous proof of a conjecture of Huang and Yang from 1957~\cite{HY57}.
-Denoting by $e(\rho_\uparrow, \rho_\downarrow)$ the ground state energy density of the system, the Huang--Yang formula for the case $\rho_\uparrow=\rho_\downarrow = \rho/2$ reads
+A longstanding open problem concerning the ground state energy density was recently resolved in~\cite{GHNS24,GHNS25} (see also \cite{CWZ25} for the positive temperature setting) by the proof of a conjecture of Huang and Yang from 1957~\cite{HY57}.
+Denoting by $e(\rho_\uparrow, \rho_\downarrow)$ the ground state energy density, the Huang--Yang formula for the case $\rho_\uparrow=\rho_\downarrow = \rho/2$ reads

-The validity of this formula to order $a\rho^2$ was first proved in \cite{LSS05} and later reproved with improved accuracy of the error term \cite{FGHP21,Gia23,Gia24} (using ideas of bosonization) and \cite{Lau25} (using cluster expansion); eventually leading to the precision of observing the order $a^2\rho^{7/3}$ term \cite{GHNS24,GHNS25} and its extension to positive temperature \cite{CWZ25}.
-For the spin-polarized case (i.\,e., $\rho_\downarrow = 0$), the analogue of the order $a\rho^2$ term was recently proved both as an upper \cite{LS24} and a lower \cite{LS24b} bound.
-For the upper bound \cite{LS24} the next term in the expansion is also known, though it should not be though of as the analogue of the order $a^2\rho^{7/3}$ term in the formula \eqref{eq: HY formula} above.
+The validity of this formula to order $a\rho^2$ was first proved in \cite{LSS05} and later reproved with improved accuracy of the error term \cite{FGHP21,Gia23,Gia24} using bosonization and \cite{Lau25} using cluster expansion.
+The analysis eventually arrived at the order $a^2\rho^{7/3}$ \cite{GHNS24,GHNS25} and was also extended to positive temperature \cite{CWZ25}.
+For the spin-polarized case (i.\,e., $\rho_\downarrow = 0$), the analogue of the order $a\rho^2$ term was proved as an upper \cite{LS24} and a lower \cite{LS24b} bound.
+For the upper bound, the next term in the expansion is also known, though it should not be thought of as the analogue of the order $a^2\rho^{7/3}$ term in \eqref{eq: HY formula}.

-In the present paper, we study the momentum distribution instead.
-Let $\hat{a}^\ast_{k,\sigma}$ and $\hat{a}_{k,\sigma}$ be the fermionic creation and annihilation operators, respectively, for momentum $k$ and spin $\sigma$ (see \Cref{sec:mathdef} for rigorous definitions).
-The momentum distribution of a state $\Psi$ in the system's Hilbert space is the expectation value $\langle \Psi, n_{q,\sigma} \Psi \rangle$ of the operator counting the number of particles with momentum $q$ and spin $\sigma$,
+In the present paper, we move beyond the expectation value of the energy and proceed to study generic observables.
+Naturally, any such analysis starts with the study of one-body observables, and will be restricted to a mesoscopic energy scale, which is in correspondence to a given precision of the energy of the state.
+More precisely, let $\hat{a}^\ast_{q,\sigma}$ and $\hat{a}_{q,\sigma}$ be the fermionic creation and annihilation operators, respectively, for momentum $q$ and spin $\sigma$ (see \Cref{sec:mathdef} for rigorous definitions).
+We are going to consider a translation invariant state $\Psi$ in the system's Hilbert space, so any one-body observable can be expressed through the expectation values $\langle \Psi, n_{q,\sigma} \Psi \rangle$ of the operator counting the number of particles with momentum $q$ and spin $\sigma$,

-The momentum distribution is trivial to compute in absence of interactions.
-In this case, at fixed $L$, the ground state is the free Fermi gas state
+In absence of interactions, these expectation values are simple to compute.
+In fact, in this case, at fixed $L$, the ground state is the free Fermi gas state

-where $\Omega$ is the vacuum vector (in fermionic Fock space) and
+where $\Omega$ is the vacuum vector in fermionic Fock space and